JamborJan/paperwork/README.md

 Version 3 of the app can be used for testing it's not 100% stable but should work pretty well.
 Please add issues and questions you have as Issue here on [Github](https://github.com/JamborJan/paperwork/issues).

-Version 4 is work in progress.
-The current code should work but you might face iccues and bugs.
+Version 4 - the master branch - is work in progress.
+The current code should work but you might face issues and bugs.
 See the issues list filtered by label v4 for the issues which are included in this version.

+Version 5 and it's branch is also work in progress but not working.

 # How to